 I had a lot of wheel time in the Malibu as a teenager and it is ingrained in many of memories.
 I learned to drive on several family cars, but the Malibu was the one I put the most miles on.
 Although Dad was very particular about how his car was driven, he was more than willing to let his four kids learn to drive with the trusty Malibu.
 Nevertheless, it survived unscathed.
 As I got more driving experience, Dad eventually allowed me to drive it alone.
 Since the Malibu was just the everyday car, I got way more solo seat time in it compared to the Torino.
 One of my more frequent duties was to shuttle my Grandfather back home after a visit with us at Dad’s house.
 I really enjoyed this responsibility as I got to spend some quality one-on-one time with my Grandfather on the long drive from one end of town to the other.

 I have to admit though, I also used these solo times to do some “self-education.”
 I put the Malibu through the typical teenage antics, fast driving, skidding and donuts in the snow, and pushing the car to the limits in the corners.
 Although it was only a malaise era 350 under the hood, compared to the 4-cylinder econoboxes most of my friends were saddled with or Mom’s heavy wagon, the Malibu was the most powerful and best performing car by a long shot.
 Plus, it could easily do a burn-out, which allowed me to perfect my technique.
-I just had to be careful not to go too crazy otherwise Dad would notice!
+I just had to be careful not to go too crazy otherwise Dad would notice the rubber on the quarter panels!

 I remember one time on a visit at Dad’s place I had forgotten some of my clothing at my Mom’s house.
 I was able to convince Dad to let me take the car on the 160 mile round trip back to Mom’s.
 He warned me to “take it easy” on the car, which I did – for about the first five miles.
 After that, I was exploring the second gear kick-down and the nether regions of the 100 mph speedometer on that two lane highway as I passed everything in sight.
 I ended up making my personal record time, one that stands to this day.
 I never told my Dad about any of these antics, so he will learn about them for the first time as he reads these words.
 See Dad, I told you I wouldn’t hurt the car – it’s still here today and running fine.
 I was just cleaning the carbon out of the engine!